nodebox/nodebox.github.io/node/documentation/using/data-visualization.md

 * Create a hsb colour node.
 Set **Hue** to **150.0** and **Saturation** to **173.0**.
 Connect randomnumbers1 to **Brightness**.
 * Connect hsb coulour1 to **Fill** of colorize1.
 * Render translate1.
+* Change **Seed** of random numbers1 to change the set of random numbers and thus the visualization.

 ![data random numbers step 2](data-visualization-random-numbersb.png)